-University of California, Irvine is a public, state school in a suburban setting in Irvine, California.
-UC Irvine was founded in 1965 and now enrolls around 36,303 students a year, including 29,638 undergrads.
-UC Irvine offers on-campus housing for up to 15,493 students.
-Most students live in off campus housing.
+University of California, Irvine is a public, state school in the suburban setting of Irvine, California.
+UC Irvine was founded in 1965 and the school currently enrolls around 36,505 students per year, including 29,449 undergrad students.
+UC Irvine ensures on-campus housing for up to 15,693 students.
+The majority of students live on campus, and first year-students are required to live in campus housing.

-There are many ways for students to get involved at UC Irvine!
 Love music or performing?
-Join a campus band, sing in a chorus, or perform with one of UC Irvine's theater groups.
+At UC Irvine you can join a campus band, sing in a chorus, or perform with one of the school's theater groups.

 Interested in journalism or communications?
 UC Irvine students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.